jwodder/doapi/docs/library.rst

 Under normal circumstances, the ``fetch`` and ``fetch_all_*`` methods of a resource will only raise a `DOAPIError` if the resource no longer exists.

+[Note that resource objects have whatever attributes the API returns them with, which may or may not be the same set of attributes as the documentation says they should have.]

+Passing objects produced by one `doapi` object to methods of another results in undefined behavior.